pjf/pjf.github.io/personal/_posts/2014-01-28-my-advice-for-today.md

 title: Don't read social media
 tags: personal facebook social-media advice short
 description: "My advice for you today is don't read social media.
 Most of it is rubbish, and there's a good chance you're only reading it because you're bored."
+footer: "Wondering what do to do instead of social media?
+How about [learning everything, without spending any time](/tech/2014/01/29/learn-everything-without-spending-time.html)"
 ---

 My advice for you today is *don't* read social media.
 Most of it is rubbish,